Sokkeldirektoratet

 Measuring instruments associated with oil measuring system

-(2) In connection with laboratory calibration, associated measuring instruments shall comply with requirements relating to the greatest permitted measurement error in Table 8.
+(2) During calibration, associated measuring instruments shall comply with the maximum permissible errors in Table 8.

 Table 7 (Requirements for associated measuring instruments in use)